TheCyberLeader/hands-on-cyber-leadership/README.md

 # hands-on-cyber-leadership
-**Welcome to my cybersecurity portfolio**: *A hands-on showcase developed as part of the WiCys Google Cybersecurity Certificate, presented through the lens of a governance- and risk-aware cybersecurity leader.*
+### **Welcome to my Cybersecurity Portfolio**
+*A hands-on showcase developed as part of the WiCys Google Cybersecurity Certificate, presented through the lens of a governance- and risk-aware cybersecurity leader.*

 ## 🔍 Project Highlights